puppetlabs/puppetlabs-satellite_pe_tools/README.md

    To use SSL verification so that the Satellite server can verify the Puppet master, you must generate a SSL cert and key pair on the Satellite server, and then copy these files to your Puppet master.

-   Note: In the following steps, 'satellite.example.com' should be replaced by the FQDN of your Puppet master.
+   Note: In the following steps, 'puppet.example.com' should be replaced by the FQDN of your Puppet master.

    1. On the Satellite server, run the following command:

       ```
-      capsule-certs-generate --capsule-fqdn "satellite.example.com" \
+      capsule-certs-generate --capsule-fqdn "puppet.example.com" \
-        --certs-tar "~/satellite.example.com-certs.tar"
+        --certs-tar "~/puppet.example.com-certs.tar"
       ```

    1. Untar the newly created file:

       ```
-      tar -xvf ~/satellite.example.com-certs.tar
+      tar -xvf ~/puppet.example.com-certs.tar
       ```

-      This creates a new folder: `~/ssl-build`.
+      This creates a new folder: `~/ssl-build` which may contain either raw `.crt` and `.key` file, or a number of RPM files.

+   1. If the ssl-build folder contains RPM files for the host, find and extract the contents of the puppet-client rpm file:

+      ```
+      cd ~/ssl-build/puppet.example.com
+      rpm2cpio puppet.example.com-puppet-client-1.0-1.noarch.rpm | cpio -idmv
+      ```

+      This will create a folder structure in the current directory beginning with `./etc/pki/katello-certs-tools/`

-   1. Copy the following two files to your Puppet master:
+   1. Copy the `.crt` and `.key` files to your Puppet master, found either at:

+      - `~/ssl-build/puppet.example.com/puppet.example.com-puppet-client.crt`
+      - `~/ssl-build/puppet.example.com/puppet.example.com-puppet-client.key`

+      or if you had to extract them from the RPM:

-      - `~/ssl-build/satellite.example.com/satellite.example.com-puppet-client.crt`
+      - `~/ssl-build/puppet.example.com/etc/pki/katello-certs-tools/certs/puppet.example.com-puppet-client.crt`
-      - `~/ssl-build/satellite.example.com/satellite.example.com-puppet-client.key`
+      - `~/ssl-build/puppet.example.com/etc/pki/katello-certs-tools/private/puppet.example.com-puppet-client.key`

-      We recommend copying the files to `/etc/puppetlabs/puppet/ssl/satellite` (on PE 2015.x) or `/etc/puppet/ssl/satellite` (PE 3.x) on your master.
+      We recommend copying the files to `/etc/puppetlabs/puppet/ssl/satellite` (on PE >= 2015.x) or `/etc/puppet/ssl/satellite` (PE 3.x) on your master.

    1. On your Puppet master, set the ownership of these two files to `pe-puppet`.

       Example (Adjust paths and filenames accordingly):

       ~~~puppet
-      chown pe-puppet /etc/puppetlabs/puppet/ssl/satellite/satellite.example.com-puppet-client.crt
+      chown pe-puppet /etc/puppetlabs/puppet/ssl/satellite/puppet.example.com-puppet-client.crt
-      chown pe-puppet /etc/puppetlabs/puppet/ssl/satellite/satellite.example.com-puppet-client.key
+      chown pe-puppet /etc/puppetlabs/puppet/ssl/satellite/puppet.example.com-puppet-client.key
       ~~~

    1. In the Satellite UI, go to *Administer -> Settings -> Auth* and set the `restrict_registered_puppetmasters` parameter to `true`.
-Additionally, add your Puppet master's FQDN to the `trusted_puppetmaster_hosts` array on the same page; for example, `[satellite.example.com]`.
+Additionally, add your Puppet master's FQDN to the `trusted_puppetmaster_hosts` array on the same page; for example, `[puppet.example.com]`.

       On Satellite 6.2 (and since Foreman 1.8.0) the `restrict_registered_puppetmasters` setting has been renamed to `restrict_registered_smart_proxies` (labelled "Restrict registered capsules"). trusted_puppetmaster_hosts has been given the label "Trusted puppetmaster hosts" in the UX.
 You can see the actual setting names by mousing over the label.